debmcode/ricos-tacos-food-truck/README.md

 # ricos-tacos-food-truck

-Rico’s Tacos Food Truck is a mock food truck website, created for a TechConnect HTML & CSS class.
+Rico’s Tacos Food Truck is a mock food truck website, created for a NYPL Project Code Phase 1 class requirement.